The Total Eclipse at Black Butte Ranch

 Oregon will be in the trajectory of a total solar eclipse on Monday, August 21, 2017 beginning around 10:19 a.m.
 The partial phase begins at 9:06am.
 Being the first total solar eclipse visible in the continental U.S. since 1979, this event is expected to draw upwards of one million visitors to the state, with most of the activity occurring along the forecasted path of totality.
 This influx of people into small cities, rural areas, and along major transportation routes has the potential to create a number of challenges for emergency responders.

 Eclipse safety: It is perfectly safe to photograph or look directly at the eclipse DURING TOTALITY but INCREDIBLY DANGEROUS to glimpse the Sun during partial eclipse.
-You must have viewing glasses that are certified safe for viewing partial solar eclipses (Our authentic, certified glasses are available for purchase at Black Butte Ranch).
+You must have viewing glasses that are certified safe for viewing partial solar eclipses (Our authentic, certified glasses are available for purchase at Black Butte Ranch.
+There is a liimit of 20).
 Viewing the exposed sun through a camera, binoculars, or a telescope is far more dangerous.
 Be certain to monitor everyone, especially children!
 Click here for eclipse viewing techniques and safety.

 ECLIPSE VIEWING AT BBR

 - The Sports Field is the suggested primary viewing spot.